citusdata/Nationwide-Hands-On-Session/README.md

 ```

 ## Restore data to a previous point in time
-Imagine you have accidentally deleted this table.
+Imagine you have accidentally deleted these tables.
 This situation is something you cannot easily recover from.
 Azure Database for PostgreSQL allows you to go back to any point-in-time for which your server has backups (determined by the backup retention period you configured) and restore this point-in-time to a new server.
 You can use this new server to recover your deleted data.
 The following steps restore the **mydemoserver** server to a point before the inventory table was added.

 1. On the Azure Database for PostgreSQL **Overview** page for your server, click **Restore** on the toolbar.
 The **Restore** page opens.